TheProlog/prolog-services-replace_content/README.md

 This Gem was extracted from an internally-developed application, which should somewhat explain the namespacing.

-The Gem provides an (extremely) simple API for replacing a substring of "existing" HTML content, specified by zero-based endpoint indexes, with valid Markdown content, which may be partly or completely comprised of embedded HTML.
+The Gem provides an (extremely) simple API for replacing a substring of "existing" HTML content, specified by zero-based endpoint indexes, with valid HTML content, which may be partly or completely comprised of embedded HTML.
 Detailed API usage is documented below.

+**Important:** The initial release of this Gem *only* supports HTML for source and replacement content; no Markdown content is supported.
+This means that, for example,. specifying a simple string with­out tags as replacement content will attempt to replace the selected range with *just that text*; if that causes the resulting HTML to be invalid, it will be reported as an error.

+A future release of this Gem is expected to support specification of source and/or replacement content in *either* HTML or Markdown (which, remember, is a proper superset of HTML).
+The tools presently available for supporting this, however, are presently stumped by several corner cases we have devised that are likely enough to occur "in the wild" to be of serious concern.

 ## Installation